-Lesueur Conservation Park is a 1,417 hectare park comprised of mallee vegetation communities that are dominated by coastal mallee woodland abutting the coast.
+Lesueur Conservation Park is a 1,417 hectare park comprises mallee vegetation communities that are dominated by coastal mallee woodland abutting the coast.
 The park forms part of a complex of native vegetation in the Porky Flat region of southern Dudley Peninsula, together with Simpson Conservation Park, heritage agreements, and privately managed conservation lands.

-Flora records indicate at least nine species of state threatened species can be found in the park, including the vulnerable Kangaroo Island pomaderris and the national and state endangered Obsorn's eyebright (Euphrasia collina ssp. osbornii).
-The park comprises of mallee woodlands abutting the coast which provides habitat for sea birds, woodland birds, and small mammals.
+Flora records indicate at least nine state threatened plant species can be found in the park, including the vulnerable Kangaroo Island pomaderris and the national and state endangered Obsorn's eyebright (Euphrasia collina ssp. osbornii).

+The mallee woodlands abutting the coast in this park provides habitat for sea birds, woodland birds, and small mammals.
 Significant fauna include nationally listed threatened species, including the endangered South Australian Bassian thrush, the vulnerable KI shy heathwren, the vulnerable KI striated thornbill, and the endangered white-bellied whipbird (Psophodes leucogaster lashmari).
 Nine additional species threatened at the state level have also been recorded, including the endangered white bellied sea-eagle (Haliaeetus leucogaster).